scordd/codebase-robo-21-22/README.md

-# CRC Arcanum 2021 - 2022 Codebase
+### CRC Arcanum 2021 - 2022 Codebase
-The official codebase for the CRC Robotics Competition 2021-22.
+Welcome to this year's codebase for the CRC Arcanum 2021-2022 games.
+Last year's code was messy, unorganized, and generally crappy.
+We're making some improvements this year, notably:
+- Making the switch from the incomplete Arduino IDE to PlatformIO
+- Implementing Git and Github CLI into our workflows
+- We've also acquired 3 new Linux systems to aid in the development of the robot

+> ⛔️ This is not a complete codebase.
+If you do use it, you agree to use it at your own risk.
+>  This code is meant for our own use, so we don't recommend other people using it.

-More to come soon.
+**More to come soon.**